 3 Chefs & Restaurateurs Reveal The Nicest Thing Customers Have Done For Them

-She Creates Artwork Of The Restaurant's Signature Dishes
+She Created Artwork Of Our Signature Dishes

 Regulars at Kikubari may have noticed a framed picture of the restaurant's signature Wagyu katsu on a wall next to the entrance.
 As it appears, its provenance is tied to one of Kikubari's regular patrons.

 "One of our Hong Kong-based customers is a really nice, really sweet artist who dines here on and off," explains Jun Wong, executive chef of Kikubari.
 "She enjoys illustrating food and showing the sketch and the actual dish side by side.
 For our Wagyu katsu, she blew up the image and then framed it for us, because I think the dish is pretty iconic.
 She even superimposed Kikubari’s logo onto the picture.
 Besides that, she created a stack of postcards depicting our different dishes, including our cold capellini."

 One Guest Made A Home-Cooked Meal For Me

 As Nadodi's executive chef Sricharan Venkatesh will tell you, "It's always nice to receive personal thank you messages.
 Some guests even come to the kitchen to thank the cooks and to request photographs, which always motivates us."

 Even rarer is the customer who insists on cooking for the chef: "We had this guest who cooked a meal for me at their home," he recalls fondly.

 But the best way to show your support for your favourite restaurant is plain and simple, which is to dine there often: "The nicest thing is when our customers come back.
 In fact, our percentage of return customers is pretty good.
 We've had guests dine here more than five times a month."

 Customers Who Cooperate In Helping Us Help Them